 In the graphic above, the specimen on the left represents a hypothetical photo of a shirt with an attached tag bearing the EXAMPLE mark.
 This would be an acceptable specimen of use of the EXAMPLE mark because the goods (a shirt) is visible, and a tag bearing the mark is attached inside the shirt at the collar in a customary way.
 This same specimen would not be acceptable to show use of “large” or “100% Cotton” as marks, however, because those are merely pieces of information about the size and materials of the shirt itself, in a generic sense.
-The specimen on the right is unacceptable mark because it shows ornamental (or aesthetically functional) use of the word “Example” rather than use as a mark.
+The specimen on the right is usually unacceptable because it shows ornamental (or aesthetically functional) use of the word “Example” rather than use as a mark.
 Acceptability depends on context.

 The example above shows a photo of a pill bottle with a label that has been digitally altered to add the EXAMPLE mark.
 The digital alternation of the photo is clear because the text does not wrap around the bottle like the rest of the label.
 There is also no other information or decoration on the label that would normally appear on a commercial product like this, such as to convey the number of pills contained or the net weight of the contents.
 The digitally altered image above would not be acceptable as a specimen of use.

 Specimens must also correspond to usage with the particular goods and services identified in an application or registration.
 Usage with one good or service will not suffice to show usage with an entirely different good or service.
 If there are multiple classes of goods or services at issue, then multiple specimens are usually required.